 Armament consisted of two water-cooled, fixed Vickers 7.7 mm (.303 British) machine guns above the engine, synchronized to fire forward through the propeller arc.
 The guns’ water jackets were left empty.

 The SPAD S.XVIIs were delivered to Escadrille 103 in June 1918.
 It is believed that 20 were built.

-At the beginning of World War I, Fonck joined the French Army. he was assigned to an engineering regiment, building roads and bridges, and digging trenches.
+At the beginning of World War I, Fonck joined the French Army.
+He was assigned to an engineering regiment, building roads and bridges and digging trenches.
 In February 1915 Corporal Fonck was transferred to flight school at St. Cyr.
-He received his military pilot rating 15 May 1915.
-He was initially ordered to Escadrille C47, an observation squadron, where he flew the Caudron G.4.
+He received his military pilot rating 15 May 1915 and was assigned to Escadrille C47, an observation squadron, where he flew the twin-engine Avion Caudron Type G. 4.